cedricbonhomme/newspipe/README.rst

 * can be deployed on Heroku or on a traditional server;
 * multiple users can use the platform;
-* articles are accessible via a JSON Web service;
+* a RESTful API to manage your articles;
 * data liberation: export and import all your account with a JSON file;
 * export and import feeds with OPML files;
 * export articles to HTML;